Library Services for Patrons with Disabilities

 Disability Services will make arrangements for textbooks and other resources to be provided in alternative format, such as audio-taped books, digital audio, braille or large print.
 Requests should be made three months in advance.
 They may also arrange the loan of adaptive equipment, such as Daisy book readers.
 Please contact Disability Services for details.

-Most alternate format requests are provided to Disability Services by BC College and Institute Library Services, or CILS.
-Once the alternative format materials have been received from CILS, the items are held at the library for pickup.
+Most alternate format requests are provided to Disability Services by the Centre for Accessible Post-secondary Education Resources BC (CAPER-BC).
+Once the alternative format materials have been received from CAPER-BC, the items are held at the library for pickup.
 Students may borrow the items for the semester.
 These items are returned to the library at the end of the term.

 For further information on library services, please contact Brenda Philip at (604) 504-7441.